 Housing costs in Medway are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Medway is a decidedly white-collar town, with fully 86.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Medway is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Medway who work in office and administrative support (12.31%), sales jobs (11.73%), and management occupations (11.72%).
+Medway is a decidedly white-collar town, with fully 86.31% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Medway is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Medway who work in management occupations (16.20%), office and administrative support (10.13%), and sales jobs (9.91%).

 Also of interest is that Medway has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Medway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medway residents report their race to be White, followed by Asian.
-Important ancestries of people in Medway include English, Italian, German, and French .
+Important ancestries of people in Medway include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Medway is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include French and Spanish.